philippehamel/phil-pet-clinic/README.md

 # phil-pet-clinic
-my version of the pet clinic example project
+my version of the pet clinic training project